MansiMore99/ForecastNavigator/README.md

 ## What You'll Learn

 * Utilizing weather APIs to fetch live weather data 🌐
 * Creating an interactive and visually pleasing user interface 🎨
 * Implementing location detection for personalized weather forecasts 🌍
+* Searching and displaying weather forecasts for specific dates and times 📅

 ## Project Structure: